baejaeho18/ComputerSecurity/Summary/README.md

 ### Authentication Token
 Rules:
    - Token and server are synchronized initially
-   - Token generates fresh passwords periodically **Zero-Knkowledge Proof** : The claimant proves to the verifier that he knows a secret wihtout revealing it
+   - Token generates fresh passwords periodically <br>
+**Zero-Knkowledge Proof** : The claimant proves to the verifier that he knows a secret wihtout revealing it
 - Fiat-Shamir Protocol
 ### Certificate based authentication